 To reach this expert, please contact:Katie Portnoy

-Laura Rogers serves as the director for the campaign on Human Health and Industrial Farming, an initiative that seeks to preserve the effectiveness of antibiotics by phasing out the overuse and misuse of the drugs in food animal production.
+Laura Rogers serves as the director for Pew's campaign on human health and industrial farming, an initiative that seeks to preserve the effectiveness of antibiotics by phasing out the overuse and misuse of the drugs in food animal production.
 She has nearly 20 years experience in advocacy, public relations, crisis communications, marketing, brand management, and fundraising.

 Her previous experience includes serving as vice president for the Communications Consortium Media Center where she managed projects related to women’s equality, global population, and children, family, and work issues.
 Rogers also worked as director of communications for the United Nations Foundation, developing and directing communications and marketing strategies for the foundation’s five priority areas: the United Nations; Children’s Health; Women & Population; Environment; and Peace, Security and Human Rights.